The Meeting of Leo the Great and Attila: Interpretation

 The moment that is shown in this fresco includes political and faith-based themes because of the contrast of the agitated Huns and the religious authorities.
-Though a battle was expected, Attila the Hun decided to not engage in battle, and there have been various perspectives as to why he changes his mind.
+Though a battle was expected, Attila the Hun decided to not engage in battle, and there have been various perspectives as to why he changed his mind.
 Historians prefer the explanation that the Huns withdrew because they may have suffered from lack of food and care, leading them to be ill or hungry.
 Though this seems to be an explanation that can be easily understood, there is not sufficient evidence to even prove that the Huns were lacking food at all in the northern region of Italy where they were located.
-This estimation of their location resulted from the careful calculations of academics who were not convinced that God was the only force working to keep Attila and the Huns from fighting.
+This estimation of their location resulted from the careful calculations of academics.

-However, the idea of food scarcity was not accepted by all scholars who wanted to find the reason for the peaceful conclusion., Another theory that was proposed explains that the Huns left early because of the changing seasons, knowing that survival was much more difficult during the winter.
+However, the idea of food scarcity was not accepted by all scholars who wanted to find the reason for the peaceful conclusion.
+Another theory that was proposed explains that the Huns left early because of the changing seasons, knowing that survival was much more difficult during the winter.
 So the idea that is being proposed is that they left in order to avoid the cold climate coming due to winter, and that they had all of the food provisions that were necessary.